codership/documentation/galeracluster/source/galerainstallation.rst

 When ``iptables`` starts it now reads the new defaults, with your updates to the firewall.

-.. seealso:: For more information on setting up the firewall for Galera Cluster and other programs for configuring packet filtering in Linux and FreeBSD, see :doc:`firewallsettings`.
+.. note:: **See Also**: For more information on setting up the firewall for Galera Cluster and other programs for configuring packet filtering in Linux and FreeBSD, see :doc:`firewallsettings`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^